How to Apply

 What do I need to think about before applying?

-Before applying for a PhD/Integrated PhD, you should ensure that you:
+Before applying for a PhD, you should ensure that you:

-- For PhD applicants: Have or expect to have a relevant first degree at 1st class or 2.1 standard or a first degree 2:2 standard and a relevant Master's degree, or equivalent for overseas degrees.
+- Have or expect to have a relevant first degree at 1st class or 2.1 standard or a first degree 2:2 standard and a relevant Master's degree, or equivalent for overseas degrees.

 - Have a commitment to and demonstrated some ability in research.
 Often your previous experience and performance, such as in an undergraduate or a Master's research project, will show whether research is right for you and you are right for research.